frieda566/FlashPlay/documention.md

   - mostly needed to google ones how to do it, then code blocks were also repetative in matter of design

   - 18. August
         online meeting together, planing next steps.
-Paula is responsible for designing the main.py interface and Frieda is reosposible for the flashcards.py interface major problem: Frieda cannot push the old repository and therefore no updates accur.
+Paula is responsible for designing the main.py interface and Frieda is reosposible for the flashcards.py major problem: Frieda cannot push the old repository and therefore no updates accur.
 Trying several approchaces to fix the bug however nothing works.
 No Reddit Account and no AI ChatBot was able to help us -> created a new repositories only way we were able to fix the problem
   - Problem: Flashcard editing not possible
   - established design scheme so both apps will look similar at the end
   - Frieda: the color scheme of the buttons has to be changed so that it matches Paula's memory game
             idea: actually writing (you/ your opponent) to understand who is who under ASCII characters adding emoji & header "Race Game"
+  - Paula:
+    - both buttons "back to menu" "restart game" in the middle
+    - stats at the end
+      - designing stats

   - 21. August
         online meeting together
   - Frieda: spelling and formatting after # - adding # to better the structure and to make the code more understandable submit button cursor hand2
+  - Paula:
+    - more # comments
+    - designing adapting the the rest -> pretty much copying what i did in the memory card game
+    -  designing adapting the the rest -> pretty much copying what i did in the memory card game
+- managing flashcards
+  - buttons at the top
+  - search bar
+    - when scrolling down buttons stay at top
+      - first problem encountered with buttons disappearing
+  - scrolling bar

   - 31. August
         online meeting together
   - Frieda: start to implement streak system to track progress stats design and popup layout adding into documentation
+  - Paula:
+    - designing scrollbar
+    - no doubles
+  - integrated translator
+  - info side

   - 07. September
           online meeting together, planing final steps, adding # comments to make the code more readable, problem: streak_plant somehow doesn't show up in the main menu interface the way it should, "Back to Menu" doesn't work in Frieda's game_race,